What to know about the aftermath of Charlie Kirk’s assassination

 Authorities have not provided many details about why they think Robinson carried out the attack on Kirk.

-Utah Gov. Spencer Cox said family members told authorities that Robinson “had become more political in recent years.”
+“There clearly was a leftist ideology,” Utah Gov. Spencer Cox said on NBC’s “Meet the Press,” noting that family and friends described Robinson's politics as veering left in recent years.
 They recounted to authorities a dinner table conversation in which he mentioned Kirk's upcoming visit to Utah Valley University and they discussed whether the activist was spreading hate.

+Cox said Robinson is “not cooperating” and that friends paint a picture of someone radicalized in the dark corners of the internet.
+However, Cox stressed on several Sunday morning news shows that investigators are still trying to pin down a motive for the attack on the father of two and confidant of President Donald Trump.

 State records show Robinson is registered to vote but not affiliated with a political party and is listed as inactive, meaning he did not vote in the two most recent general elections.
 His parents are registered Republicans.